developer-soni/Fruit-Slice-Game/README.md

 ## Description
 I have created a Fruit Slice Game using jQuery and basic HTML and CSS.
 The game starts with a home screen and 3 Lives.
 The score increases as you keep slicing the fruits.
 Integrated jQuery and AJAX calls in the web application to enhance functionality, and user experience for kids.

+## How to Play Game
+Run index.html to play.

 ## Gameplay

 <img src="game.gif" alt="Gameplay!" width="80%"/>